 The contribution schedule on the next two pages shows how much you have to contribute to purchase a unit.
-The amount you pay depends on the age of the beneficiary and on whether you pay for your units all at once (single contribution) or make periodic contributions to pay for these.
-Amounts are calculated so that each subscriber's contributions generate the same income per unit upon maturity.
+The amount you pay depends on the age of the beneficiary at the time your plan is opened and on whether you pay for your units all at once (single contribution) or make periodic contributions.
+Amounts are calculated so that each subscriber's contributions generate the same income per unit at maturity.

 Some fees and expenses are deducted from your contributions.
-Refer to "Fees You Pay" on page 26 for more information.
-The contribution schedule was established by Kaleido Growth Inc., as the investment fund manager.
+Refer to "Fees You Pay" on page 27 for more information.

+The contribution schedule was established by Kaleido Growth Inc., in its capacity as investment fund manager.